For Health Care Professionals

 As health care providers, we still know very little about the sporadic forms of early onset Alzheimer’s disease.
 This is, in part, because many patients with the disease are either misdiagnosed or excluded from research studies due to their young age or atypical disease presentation.

 Led by Indiana University School of Medicine, the Longitudinal Early-Onset Alzheimer’s Disease Study (LEADS) is the largest, most comprehensive study of individuals with early-onset disease.
-We are enrolling 400 patients with early onset Alzheimer’s disease and 100 cognitively normal adults ages 40-64 years old.
+We are enrolling 600 cognitively impaired patients and 100 cognitively normal adults ages 40-64 years old.

 We encourage you to discuss the importance of clinical research with your patients and to refer individuals who may be interested in learning more.